J3551c9/HOL-Devops/002-lab-setup.md

 7. The machine will now be deployed for you:
     ![](./images/2.2.i007.PNG)

-## 2.3 Configure Network Interface
+## 2.3 Configuring VM's Network Interface

 1. Go to the machine that you just create in the previous section, in the left menu, select "Network interfaces"
     ![](./images/2.3.i001.PNG)